• Skip to primary navigation

 is mine bigger than yours

-This is pointless behavior (since how other people are doing has nothing to do with how you are doing), but it’s what we do.
+This is pointless behavior, of course.
+How other people are doing has nothing to do with how you are doing.
+But it’s what we do.

-Now let me be super clear, people were told to assume that everything else (like the economy, the value of the dollar, etc.) stayed equal.
-So more money meant the option of buying nicer things.
+People were told to assume that everything else (like the economy, the value of the dollar, etc.) stayed equal.
+So, more money meant the ability to buy nicer things.

-But it turns out, half of the people in the study didn’t want more money.
-They just wanted to have more than everybody else—even if it meant having less overall.
+Half the people in the study didn’t want more money… they just wanted to have more than everybody else, even if it meant having less overall.

 -Carl